mattamx/Projects/Sprint 5 - Integrated Project 1/README.md

 # Plans for updates

-1) Deploy functions to remove repetitive tasks, 2) Discover newer visualization patterns to tell the story and 3) explore more ways of leveraging `.query()` while removing lines of code that can be one in one single thread
+1) Deploy functions to remove repetitive tasks, 2) Discover newer visualization patterns to tell the story and 3) Explore more ways of leveraging `.query()` while removing lines of code that can be one in one single thread.